syntaxsurge/lexlink/README.md

 - The private key controls the DAG address used for evidence pulses.
 Fund the account on IntegrationNet via the public faucet.
+- Set both `CONSTELLATION_ADDRESS` and `NEXT_PUBLIC_DAG_ADDRESS` to the same
+  IntegrationNet address so the dashboard can render deep links without exposing the signing key.
+- `VC_ISSUER_DID` and `VC_PRIVATE_KEY` sign the verifiable credentials that
+  accompany each license passport.
+Use a dedicated Ed25519 key pair for demos.

 ### Convex configuration